jien040708/SafeHome_team9/README.md

 SafeHome is a comprehensive home security and surveillance system designed to protect your property and provide peace of mind.
 The system integrates security management and surveillance capabilities into a single, easy-to-use platform accessible both locally through a control panel and remotely through a web browser.

+Implementation and Testing document and User manual files are in 'docs' folder.

 ## Features

 ### Security Management